-The Black & White Picture Place
+he Black & White Picture Place

-More pictures of the Customs House
+Old Photographs of Liverpool: more pictures of the Customs House

 atkinson grimshaw painting 1

-John Atkinson Grimshaw: two views of Liverpool waterfront and the Customs House.
+John Atkinson Grimshaw: two views of Liverpool waterfront and the Customs House

 atkinson grimshaw painting 2